kravchik/jkil/jkil/linux/xkb/README.md

 ![Image of JKIL](../../../images/jkil-keyboard.jpg)

-xkb - is a set of configuration files located at /usr/share/X11/xkb.
-It is a quite a sophisticated system used to configure everyting, from layout to special keys.
+`xkb` - is a set of configuration files located at `/usr/share/X11/xkb/`.
+It is a quite a sophisticated system used to configure everything, from layout to special keys.
-I'd point out several ways to work with it.
+There are several ways to work with it.

-1. make changes directly to config files (TODO, try to implement)
+1. make changes directly to config files **(TODO, try to implement)**
-2. make 'right' changes to config files so that the settings would be availble via Ubuntu's settings GUI  (TODO, try to implement)
+2. make 'right' changes to config files so that the settings would be availble via Ubuntu's settings GUI  **(TODO, try to implement)**
-3. to get "compiled config", which is one file with all tweaks (used by Ubuntu) applied.
+3. get "compiled config", which is one file with all tweaks (used by Ubuntu), layouts, etc. compiled together.
 Modify it, and upload.

 It is yet to manage #1, or #2 approach.
 Currently, I am using #3.
 It has one big disadvantage - when you make any change to keyboard settings, the system will recompile the configuration file and "forget" about your changes.
 So, you need to re-read the newly compiled configuration, apply changes, and upload.
 And, of course, you apply this compiled configuration after each restart.
 But even given that - this approach is much better than Autokey.